rylew2/portfolio-rylew/content/project/sharepoint-cra-starter.md

 </figure>
 <br />

-With the proxy server setup - you can actually visit `localhost:8081` and type in URL relative API endpoints to verify its working.
+With the proxy server setup - you can actually run `npm run proxy` and visit `localhost:8081` and type in URL relative SharePoint API endpoints to verify its working.

 ## Making an API Call